 Just to elucidate – my school library was purpose built in 2011 (before my time) – a secondary school library attached to the senior school of an independent school.
 This small, but elegant, library comprises two floors, over 15,000 books, and shelves which were custom-made, reaching from the floor to just inches below ceiling (indeed- the former Bursar told me that when he ordered these custom-made shelves, he had a moment of panic when it occurred to him that they might not actually fit into the new library which was currently being built… they did, but only by inches!).
 This school library, fitted with open-seating hosting around 40 pupils, and 13 soft brown chairs for reading, was created to provide an aura of academic rigour and quiet reading.
 The only computers in this library include the one at the Librarian’s desk, and two iPads which allow pupils to peruse the library catalogue.
 Classes were not permitted to come into the Library, since there was no special set apart “area” designed for classes, and, indeed it was impractical to host them and try to maintain a silent atmosphere for the numerous Sixth Formers who utilise this space throughout the day.
 Silence was key, and this was (and still is) strictly enforced all day.

 When I compared this with my library colleagues in other schools, I felt that I was failing miserably.
 Other colleagues described having classes coming in nearly all day long, holding library lessons in the library, teaching literacy skills on a fortnightly basis, pupils coming into the library to play games and socialize about books, and -sometimes- even hosting fun activities in their libraries, such as scavenger hunts and role playing games.
 At my library, on the other hand, these things were strictly prohibited, an imperative set by management, which was stressed before I even took the job.
 The library was to maintain its aura as an academic and reading safe-haven – in silence – at all times.
 While this strict tone did discourage me in the beginning – especially when I compared myself with other librarians – I did come to terms with it.
-In fact, I even began to appreciate and empathise with this position.
-Furthermore, I found ways to institute various initiatives which allows things to change…bit by bit.
+In fact, I even began to appreciate and empathise with this position, as I understood why it suited my institution.

 1. “They” have preconceptions too